JordanSpencerWu/old-website/_posts/book/2016/2016-09-17-introduction-to-algorithms.md

 __rate of growth__ or __order of growth__ of the running time, we consider only the leading term of the running time function and also ignore the leading term's constant coefficient.

+We use __loop invariants__ to help us understand why an algorithm is correct, it must satisfy the following conditions:

+__Initialization__: It is true prior to the first iteration of the loop.

+__Maintenance__: If it is true before an iteration of the loop, it remains true before the next iteration.

+__Termination__: When the loop terminates, the invariant gives us a useful property that helps show that the algorithm is correct.

 {% for post in site.categories.introduction-to-algorithms reversed %}
   <a href="{{ post.url | prepend: site.baseurl }}">{{ post.title }}</a>
 {% endfor %}